dlemon/mongoose-gm/README.md

 ```

 ## Usage
 This module is an extension to mongoose-gridstore.
-This release offers automatic resizing of images, and adds it as attachment to the schema.
+This release offers automatic resizing of images, and adds the resized buffers to the attachment.

 ### mongoose-gridstore
 All functionality of mongoose-gridstore is inherited.
 Full API of mongoose-gridstore is added to your schema.
 See the mongoose-gridstore README.

-### imagemagick
+### gm
-This module depends on imagemagick, which in turn depends on the imagemagick CLI installed.
+This module depends on gm, which in turn depends on the imagemagick CLI installed.
 Without it, it does not work.
-See the imagemagick README.
+See the gm README.

 ## Example